- Grad Program Overview

 - Important tip!
 Results displayed for courses with multiple offerings are truncated to display only the first three items.
 Click the View all link to display all offerings of a given course.

-- As you find the courses, click the green select class button to add the course to your shopping cart.
+As you find the courses, click the green Select button to add the course to your schedule.
 You may be prompted to enter the number of units--in the case of 6999.

 [You are not yet enrolled in the course.]

-- When you have finished adding courses to your shopping cart, click the green button Proceed to Step 2 of 3.
-This will take you to a confirmation screen.
+When you have finished adding courses to your schedule, click the green button Proceed to Step 2 of 3.
+This will take you to a confirmation screen and if everything is correct, click Finish Enrolling.

 Additional help with registration:

-Student fees.
-There are, however, student-related fees of approximately $290 per term which are not paid by the GRA/Fellowship.
-These fees will be totaled, divided in fourths, and automatically deducted from each of your monthly paychecks during the term.
+For students funded by a GRA/Fellowship these fees will be totaled, divided in fourths, and automatically deducted from each of your monthly paychecks during the term.
+The approximate cost per term for our GRA/Fellowship-funded students is $450.

 These fees include: